J0eppp/ChartyJS/README.md

 You have to create a object, the object needs 2 parameters, "ctx" and "config".
 The ctx is used to draw things on the canvas.
 The config exists out of an array called "data" and a variable called "type", this is de chart type, in this case it's "line".
 So how does that look in JavaScript?
+(This is also done in examples/line/)

 ```javascript
 // Get the canvas, for this example I'm using a canvas with a size of 600 by 600 pixels